Closing of the COVID-19 Solidarity Response Fund after nearly two years of collaboration with Swiss Philanthropy Foundation

-To face the COVID-19 pandemic, the World Health Organization (WHO) launched the COVID-19 Solidarity Response Fund on 13 March 2020, the only way for individuals, corporations and foundations around the world to directly support the work of WHO and partners to help countries prevent, detect, and respond to the COVID-19 pandemic, especially where needs are greatest.
-Money raised through the Fund can be disbursed at speed and flexibly, so it gets where it is most needed as quickly as possible.
+In response to the COVID-19 pandemic, the World Health Organization (WHO) launched the COVID-19 Solidarity Response Fund on March 13, 2020, the first and only pooled fund for individuals, corporations, and foundations to support the work of WHO and its partners to help countries prevent, detect, and respond to the COVID-19 pandemic, particularly where the need was greatest.
+The money raised through the Fund was able to be disbursed quickly and flexibly, so that it got to where it was needed most, as quickly as possible.

-At the request of the WHO, the Solidarity Response Fund was co-hosted by the United Nations Foundation and Swiss Philanthropy Foundation from 13 March 2020 to 13 of March 2021.
+At WHO’s request, this Solidarity Response Fund was co-hosted by the United Nations Foundation and Swiss Philanthropy Foundation from March 13, 2020 to March 13, 2021.

-Our mission has been to collect donations in Switzerland and Europe, which are then used by the WHO and its partners to assist countries according to the WHO COVID-19 Strategic Preparedness and Response Plan (SPRP), outlining the global public health strategies to combat the COVID-19 pandemic.
+Our mission was to collect donations in Switzerland and Europe, which were then used by WHO and its partners to assist countries according to the WHO COVID-19 Strategic Preparedness and Response Plan, which outlines global public health strategies to combat the COVID-19 pandemic.

-After 12 months of activities, 662’000 donors (individuals, corporations, foundations) have participated in the global effort raising over $242 million.
-In Europe, $32 million have been collected through Swiss Philanthropy Foundation.
+Between March 2020 and December 2021, 676,626 donors (individuals, corporations, foundations) participated in the global effort and over $256 million was raised.
+In Europe, $32 million has been raised through Swiss Philanthropy Foundation.

 « Your contribution has been of utmost importance and critical in the creation and management of this novel instrument. (…) The Solidarity Reponse Fund has been a critical source of funding for WHO’s overall response.
 It has allowed us to impact people’s live, reach the most vulnerable groups, work with civil society organizations, engage youth, advance research, strengthen health systems, encourage vaccine uptake, among key achievements.
 None of this would have been possible without your support »